 It’s easy to spend too much on a smartphone these days.
 Apple’s top-end iPhone X, iPhone XR, iPhone XS and iPhone XS Max can cost you thousands, and Samsung’s high end Galaxy S9 and Galaxy Note 9 aren’t that much cheaper.

 Thankfully, nowadays, it’s actually way easier to find a cheaper and more budget-friendly alternative to these flagship devices than ever before.
 The list of shared features between mid-tier devices and premium ones continues to grow, while the gap in quality continues to shrink.

 Here’s our latest list of the top 10 best Android and Apple phones you can find for under $600.

-Please Note - we use real-world prices sourced from Shopbot and, as such, some of the entries in our roundup may surprise you.
+Please Note - we use real-world prices sourced from Shopbot and Amazon and, as such, some of the entries in our roundup may surprise you.

 When it first made its debut as HMD Global’s first stab at a value-driven Nokia flagship, the Nokia 8 was compelling enough.
 It already had a Snapdragon 835 processor, a 5.3-inch QHD display and a 13-megapixel dual-lens camera to its name.
 Now, with a year of discounts behind it, it’s arguably even more tempting.